sf-wdi-gaia/software-development-best-practices/readme.md

 - Compare and contrast several development methodologies
 - Define features as user stories
-- Design mockups to inform the UI/UX
+- Inform a UI with mockups
+- Conduct a scrum

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->